qilstiano/glanxiv/README.md

 - ai-generated summaries of papers/highlights (because who reads the whole thing)
 - social features to share and discuss papers with others
-- better search and filtering options
+- better search and filtering options [X]
 - personal library to save papers across sessions
-- more categories to be supported
+- more categories to be supported [X]
 - auth and db integration
-- recommendation algo?
+- recommendation algo for your favourite categories
+- MORE SCRAPING!!!!! (thank you arXiv for making your API publicly accessible i promise to use it responsibly :>)
+-

 ## technical stuff

-built with react, typescript, and chakra ui. uses the arxiv api to fetch papers and react-pdf-viewer for pdf rendering. currently deployed on Vercel
+built with react, typescript, and chakra ui. uses the arxiv api to fetch papers and react-pdf-viewer for pdf rendering. currently deployed on Vercel uses Github actions to scrape and update repository of arXiv papers.

 ---

-*made out of boredom, love and a need for better research tools, shoutout to deepseek*
+*made out of boredom, love and a need for more modern research readers, shoutout to deepseek*